ddemidov/vexcl/README.md

 Note that both `runge_kutta_4()` and `rk4_stepper` may be reused for host-side computations.

-It is very easy to generate an OpenCL function from a Boost.Phoenix lambda expression (since Boost.Phoenix lambdas are themselves generic functors):
+It is very easy to generate a VexCL function from a Boost.Phoenix lambda expression (since Boost.Phoenix lambdas are themselves generic functors):

 ~~~{.cpp}